 Important note!
 If your child attends a public school before the age of 7, they become subject to compulsory school attendance law.
 At that point, you will need to register your homeschool (with a name) and then formally withdraw your child from their current school, even if they’re younger than 7.

-We recommend using a formal school withdrawal letter, and we have free letter templates you can personalize and use here.
+We recommend using a formal, handwritten school withdrawal letter.
+We have free letter templates you can personalize and use here.

 I’m transitioning from public school to homeschool.
 Can I register anytime, or should I wait until summer break when my kids have finished the school year?